SamraajThack/Sams-Book-Store/README.md

 Checkout the project [here](http://samraaj.xyz/)

 # About
-This is a learning project where I wanted to learn to develop an web application from scratch to deployment as I found myself learning bits and piece of various technologies.
+This is a learning project where I wanted to learn to develop an web application from scratch to deployment as I found myself learning bits and pieces of various technologies.
 The app is an e-commmerce book store (which can be changed to any e-commerce store).
 The tech stack is React.js, Express.js, Node.js and MongoDB.
 The site is currently deployed and is live.

 # How to use